Child, adult male in critical condition after 2-alarm fire in Northwest home

 WASHINGTON — Washington, D.C. fire officials have extinguished a fire in Northwest, D.C.

 According to D.C.
-Fire, a child and an adult male were removed from the home and are in critical condition.
-They are being transported for treatment.
+Fire, a child and an adult male were removed from the home in critical condition.
+Officials confirmed that the adult male has died.
+Police said the child is alive and intubated.

 Officials said a woman was also taken to the hospital with non-life-threatening injuries.
 Two MPD officers were also transported for evaluation.